Maiden Castle Sports Centre: As a training centre

 During the group stages of the 1966 FIFA World Cup, group 4 was based in the northeast of England.
 The Soviet team was based at Grey College, Durham and trained at Maiden Castle.
 The Soviets ordered a larger flag when they realised that the flag of the Italian team, who were training across the road at Houghall College, was larger.
 The replacement flag was then stolen as a "spur of the moment thing" in broad daylight.
 Police were unable to trace it, but it was handed in to the offices of The Northern Echo over 50 years later and returned to the university.

 From 1992 to 2001, Maiden Castle was the training ground for Newcastle United, attracting crowds of up to 5,000 fans.
 The openness of the Maiden Castle training sessions was credited with helping Kevin Keegan's team bond with their fans.

 Hartlepool United used Maiden Castle as a training ground from at least 2008/9 up to 2017, when work began on the renovation, and returned in 2021/2 after the new facilities opened.
 In addition to training, Hartlepool have played friendly matches at Maiden Castle.

 In July 2022, the Zambian team trained at Maiden Castle in the run up to the 2022 Commonwealth Games.

 As an international venue

 In December 1994, Maiden Castle hosted the County Durham International Cross Country (later the Great Edinburgh International Cross Country).
 A few months later it hosted the 1995 IAAF World Cross Country Championships.

 Maiden Castle staged two under-21 international hockey matches between England and Scotland in 2004, with England winning both games.

 Durham hosted its first full international hockey matches in 2022, with the six matches of 2023 Women's EuroHockey Championship Qualifier A, hosted by England, being held at Maiden Castle over 25–28 August.
-The four competing team were England, Wales, Croatia and Slovakia, with Russia having been originally scheduled to participate prior to their exclusion following the Russian invasion of Ukraine.
+The four competing teams were England, Wales, Croatia and Slovakia, with Russia having been originally scheduled to participate prior to their exclusion following the Russian invasion of Ukraine.
 Prior to the qualifiers, Wales and Scotland played a three-match uncapped series at Maiden Castle in May 2022, with Scotland winning all three games.